 Boot Configuration Boot Sequence Displays the boot sequence and sets the order the BIOS searches for boot devices when finding an operating system to boot.
 Add, delete, or prioritize boot devices in the list for boot operation .
 Enable PXE Boot Priority When Enabled , if a PXE boot option is detected it will be added to the top of the Boot Sequence .
 When set to Forced any PXE boot option will on top of the Boot Sequence and any external PXE boot option(s) will have higher than any internal PXE boot option(s).
-OS installation will not change PXE boot option priority.
-Extended IPV4 PXE Boot Timeout Enter the Extended IPV4 PXE Boot Timeout value only if the IPV4 PXE boot fails with standard timeouts.
+Operating system installation will not change PXE boot option priority.